Savannah DUI With Injury Lawyer

 • Medical Condition: Certain medical conditions, such as diabetes, may lead to inaccurate findings on a breathalyzer test.
 Some medications may simulate drunken behavior like dizziness, which can confuse law enforcement officers even further.
 You may not have been drunk at all, but the police perceived you to be.
 If you can prove a pre-existing medical condition, that may help your case.

 In Chatham County in 2024, nearly 140 driver’s licenses were suspended as a direct result of a DUI arrest.
 Additionally, there were over 420 DUI first-offender arrests and over 50 arrests of DUI second-offenders.
+Georgia law recognizes various DUI offenses, each with its own legal implications and potential penalties.
 If you find yourself facing a DUI with injury charge, you may want to look into a social program or support group that can help.
 Alcoholics Anonymous of Georgia meets at First Presbyterian Church and online in Savannah, among other places.

 FAQs